 We are in the midst of a transition from traditional fee-for-service to value and outcome-based payment models.
 Value-based payments are predicated on the idea of quantifying the value of care.
 For example, examine the criteria of one of MACRA’s payment routes, MIPS.
 In MIPS, Providers are paid based on how much “value” they bring to patients based on a composite score.
 The factors involved in a MIPS score do not run completely parallel.
 With Big Data, we are able to intelligently analyze large sets of data to provide value.

-Another way Big Data can guide our industry into a value-based care system is through a facet of healthcare we are sorely underperforming in: preventive care.
-We are great at reactive care—ordering rounds of chemotherapy for example, but we are terrible at providing services which stymie the symptoms before they happen.
+Another way Big Data can guide our industry into a value-based care system is through a facet of healthcare we are sorely underperforming in preventive care.
+We are great at reactive care—ordering rounds of chemotherapy for example, but we are terrible at providing services that stymie the symptoms before they happen.
 Trillions of dollars are spent each year on reactive care services, and what Big Data can do is analyze huge sets of patient records and find care gaps that can prevent illnesses before they happen.
-This comes in the form of education, prescription analysis, encounter analysis, etc. Big Data will be essential to preventive care in the future.
+This comes in the form of education, prescription analysis, encounter analysis, etc.

 Big Data, Questions and Concerns

 Big Data may be a valuable tool in achieving the Triple Aim in healthcare, but we must be mindful of the overuse or misuse of Big Data.
-In recent news, some have proposed to add another V to the dimensions of Big Data in the form of vulnerability, and for good reason.
-The purpose of Big Data is to digest and understand the data of everyone and everything, by the gigabyte, with the goal of providing more insight into human behavior—insight that will not always have altruistic means.
-Invasion of privacy comes to mind, as consumers will have concern over the use of their everyday life data.
+In recent news, some have proposed to add another V to the dimensions of Big Data, vulnerability.
+The purpose of Big Data is to digest and understand the data of everyone and everything, by the gigabyte, to provide more insight into human behavior—understanding that will not always have altruistic means.
+Invasion of privacy comes to mind, as consumers will have concerns over the use of their everyday life data.